 Content Plan: If you fail to plan then you plan to fail.
 Imagine writing a paper for school.
 It would be more effective to create an outline with several bullet points under each heading before jumping straight into writing a paper.
 The same can be true about creating online courses.

-Kathryn Hocking specifically focuses on helping service based entrepreneurs looking to increase their revenue.
+Danielle Leslie specifically focuses on helping experienced professionals, influencers, and consultants looking to increase their revenue.
 If you are already freelancing or are considering it then you can use your service offerings to help develop your content plan.

 I don’t want to solely focus on profit; I want to help a lot of people because I understand the power that small businesses can have on a family and it’s community.
 My philosophy is to help those who invest in themselves.